wooisjin/MSMR-2019/README.md

 This application is a mixed reality utility designed for the Microsoft HoloLens.
 It allows users to manipulate sounds and its individual beats for an easy experience of creating music.
 The sounds are consisted of guitar, piano, drums, bass, and user customized sounds that can be recorded inside the application through the HoloLens built-in microphone.

-This project was born from an interest in Virtual, Augmented, and Mixed reality systems, as well as a passion for music.
-Digital synthesizers are a great way for amateurs and hobbyists to pursue their creativy interests, as well as for children and teenagers to explore music techonolgy.
+This project was born from an interest in virtual, augmented, and mixed reality systems, as well as a passion for music.
+Digital music sequencers are a great way for amateurs and hobbyists to pursue their creativy interests, as well as for children and teenagers to explore music techonolgy.
 The goal of this project was to make a tool that would allow a user to be compeltely immersed in the music creation process, while also allowing for the exploration of mixed reality spaces.

 ## Authors